 Read more about our Noongar Advisory Circle here.

-Our Access and Inclusion Advisory Committee was formed to ensure that our work around access considers people with disabilities and relevant service organisations through a consultative process.
+Our Access and Inclusion Advisory Committee was formed to ensure that everything we do considers people with disability, access requirements and relevant service organisations through a consultative process.

-The Committee provides advice and guidance on all aspects of the Festival including our Disability Action and Inclusion Plan, built environments, access services available across performances and community building.
-Committee members are paid for their time and meet at four key times across the year.
+The Committee provides advice and guidance on all aspects of the Festival including our Disability Action and Inclusion Plan, built environments, access services available across our programs and community building.
+Committee members are paid for their time and meet at four key stages across the year.

-The committee is comprised of members with a range of access requirements and/or lived experience with disability, and includes both patrons, artists and service organisation representatives.
+The committee is comprised of members with a range of access requirements, disability and/ or lived experience, and includes patrons, artists and service organisation representatives.

 Read more about our members here.